In the guide

 For example, if you made a mistake with the price, you do not have to sell at the incorrect price if you can clearly establish that a contract has not been made.

-You must take care because you run the risk of the consumer claiming they have been misled and that you are trading unfairly.
+You should take care because you run the risk of the consumer claiming they have been misled and that you are trading unfairly.
 You may be in breach of the law if you trade unfairly.

 Contract terms